Egor-S/pocketbase-sveltekit-static/README.md

 # PocketBase + SvelteKit (Static) Project Template

+> It's a second major version of the template.
+The first could be found in branch `v1`.

 Welcome to the PocketBase + SvelteKit project template!
 This template allows you to effortlessly create a single Docker container housing both the backend (PocketBase) and frontend (SvelteKit) for your projects.
 With a minimal image size of just 55 MB, it's perfect for cost-effective hosting providers and projects without extensive public pages that require SEO.

+## Quickstart

+1. Clone this repository
+1. Replace all `github.com/YOUR-ORG/YOUR-REPO` to your GitHub repo.
+For instance, `github.com/Egor-S/pocketbase-sveltekit-static`
+1. Start your PocketBase server `cd pocketbase && go run . serve`
+1. Create a superuser account
+1. Once you create your first collection, uncomment `_ "github.com/YOUR-ORG/YOUR-REPO/backend/migrations"` in `pocketbase/main.go`
+1. Start your SvelteKit dev server `cd sveltekit && npm run dev`

 ## Project Structure